AverageAxeUser/Simple-Calculator-V2/README.md

 # Simple-Calculator-V2
-A horror game within a calculator.
+A game within a calculator that can't calculate.